epidemicsound/fullstack-take-home-assignment/README.md

 ### What if I get stuck?
 Don’t worry!
 Reach out to your contact at Epidemic Sound and we’ll help unblock you!

+## Notes and considerations

+- The backend parts were extracted and structured in packages in `api` app.
+- Logic parts / DB interaction are separated from views and serializers as much as possible.
+- For future complex logic, it would probably be better to use separate apps, for example, as in case with playlists.
+Then `api` app would be only a service that exposes data for client.
+- Playlists functionality is covered by unit/integration tests on a level of models, service and views.
+- More work can be done on tracks ordering part of playlists.
+For example, currently it is assumed that order is an integer sequential number of track in that playlist.
+However, if the reordering functionality would be implemented over this structure, it is possible, that many reorderings can become long-running update queries in the database.
+- Caching layer can be presented for storing frequently-retrieved data regarding the playlists.
+- There is not much error handling in the app in this version, and the user would receive simple error responses without much details.
+- Permissions are not implemented, and all editing actions on playlists are done freely.
+- Project is running as before using docker-compose.
+However, of course, for production it should be running with specific production configuration.
+For example, utilizing `gunicorn` for Django app.
+- For the frontend, it would be better to use routing mechanism for tabs.
+- Some design parts, like buttons, can be further improved to have a single, unified design system.
+- User interaction with playlists can be improved, now it's done in a really simple way.